Open education

 Open Education enhances inclusivity in higher education by accommodating different cultural backgrounds and financial capabilities.
 It has the potential to reflect students’ lived experiences, fostering a sense of belonging.
 The flexibility of OER allows for customization to address individual learning needs.

-By empowering learners to participate in their education, Open Education encourages innovation in teaching methods and technologies, contributing to a more active and inclusive classroom experience.
+By empowering learners to participate in their education, open education encourages innovation in teaching methods and technologies, contributing to a more active and respectful classroom experience.

 How we can help